Cowgate

 The Cowgate (Scots: The Cougait) is a street in Edinburgh, Scotland, located about 550 yd southeast of Edinburgh Castle, within the city's World Heritage Site.
 The street is part of the lower level of Edinburgh's Old Town, which lies below the elevated streets of South Bridge and George IV Bridge.
-It meets the Grassmarket at its west end and Holyrood Road to the east.
+It meets the Grassmarket at Cowgatehead at its west end and Holyrood Road to the east.